Shell Eco-Marathon puts Ultra-Energy-Efficient Student Team Vehicles to the Test

 One of the major contenders looking for a podium place this year was the team from the Technical University of Munich (TUM), in Bavaria.
 TUFast Eco have been involved in this competition for the last 6 years and in 2017 managed to pick up second place in their category.
 The vehicle muc018 that the team has created for this latest enduring racetrack encounter relies on the incorporation of Harwin connectivity components.

 There are three different vehicle classes that participate in the Shell Eco-Marathon: battery-powered electric vehicles, ones using hydrogen fuel cells, and ones that are based on some form of internal combustion engine.
 Also there are two different vehicle specifications – UrbanConcept (where the race cars are quite similar to conventional road vehicles) and more rudimentary three-wheeled prototypes.
-The bar has certainly been set high – for example, in the UrbanConcept race, participating teams’ vehicles have to be able to travel a staggering 1000km on just a single litre of gasoline, while averaging a speed of 25km/h.
+The bar has certainly been set high – for example, in the UrbanConcept race, participating teams’ vehicles have to be able to travel a staggering 1000km on just a single liter of gasoline, while averaging a speed of 25km/h.

 If that wasn’t difficult enough, there were further technical challenges to this year’s race that the TUFast Eco team had to deal with.
 Firstly, their vehicle had to support fully autonomous operation, with the ability to traverse a specially built course without any driver intervention.
 Secondly, they needed to have a modular construction, where it was easy to replace the constituent modules.